 I am a postdoc (sponsored by a personal grant from the Alexander von Humboldt foundation) in Konstanz and Tübingen.
-In Konstanz, I am affiliated with the Linguistics Department at the University of Konstanz, where I am a part of the growing Lakeside Semantics community.
+In Konstanz, I am affiliated with the Linguistics Department, where we have a lively Lakeside Semantics community.
 In Tübingen, I am an asociate member of the Collaborative Research Center 833 "Construction of meaning", a group that brings together linguists and psychologists.

 In the second strand, which is the topic of my Humboldt grant, I explore micro-variation in a novel empirical domain: wh-scope marking and interrogative parentheticals in Slavic.
 The project has two main goals: (i) establish reasons for syntactic variation across Slavic, and (ii) examine the pragmatics of interrogative parentheticals.

 The third strand (in joint work with Pranav Anand) is on semantics and metasemantics of taste.
 It explores linguistic and non-linguistic properties of Predicates of Personal Taste (PPTs), such as delicious.
 The overarching goal is to understand how natural language conceptualizes taste and what makes PPTs special: the semantics, the pragmatics, or the epistemology and psychology of taste.